susom/ema_assistant/README.md

 which determines where the configuration data is stored and how to load it.
 When the 'Use config file' checkbox is selected, the
 Window and Schedule configurations will be retrieved from the External Module configuration file.
-When unchecked, the configurations are loaded by the EMA Config page using the link on the left hand sidebar in your project in the External Module section.
+When unchecked, the configurations are loaded by the EMA Config page using the link on the left-hand sidebar in your project in the External Module section.
 An example configuration loaded into the EMA Config webpage is displayed below.

 ### Example of configurations saved into the EMA Config webpage
 ```
 {
     "windows": [
         {
-            "window-name": "Baseline",          // Should be unique to the project
+            "window-name": "Baseline",
             "window-trigger-logic": "[baseline_arm_1][ready_logic(1)] = 1",
-            "window-start-field":"w1_start_date",  // REQUIRED FIELD TO SET DAY 0? date field
+            "window-start-field":"w1_start_date",
             "window-start-event":"baseline_arm_1",
-            "window-days": [1,2,3,4,5,6,7],     // Start date is 2021-12-16 then day 1 is 2021-12-17...
+            "window-days": [1,2,3,4,5,6,7],
             "window-schedule-name": "4xDay",
             "window-form":"ema_tracker",
             "window-form-event":"baseline_arm_1",
-            "window-opt-out-field":"exclude_if",           // Value should be 1 to opt out!
+            "window-opt-out-field":"exclude_if",
             "window-opt-out-event":"baseline_arm_1",
-            "schedule-offset-default": 480,                         // minutes
+            "schedule-offset-default": 480,
-            "schedule-offset-override-field":"custom_start_date",   // In REDCap, lets just make this an integer field in minutes
+            "schedule-offset-override-field":"custom_start_date",
-            "schedule-offset-override-event":"baseline_arm_1",       //
+            "schedule-offset-override-event":"baseline_arm_1",
-            "text-message":"Please feel out this survey",
+            "text-message":"Please complete this assessment",
-            "text-reminder1-message":"This is your first reminder to fill out this survey",
+            "text-reminder1-message":"This is your first reminder to complete the assessment",
-            "text-reminder2-message":"This is your last reminder to fill out this survey",
+            "text-reminder2-message":"This is your last reminder to complete the assessment",
             "cell-phone-field": "cell_phone",
             "cell-phone-event": "baseline_event_1"
         }